-\begin{itemize} \item We analyze the main problems that the attention-based method suffers and point out that the reason for these problems is the inherent limitations of the all-to-all attention mechanism. \item We present a novel all-to-key attention mechanism that integrates two newly proposed attention forms: distributed attention and progressive attention.
-All-to-key attention can synthesize accurate style patterns and enjoys linear computational complexity. \item Extensive experiments demonstrate the superiority of our method over state-of-the-art methods in rendering reasonable style textures and maintaining consistent structures. \end{itemize}
+\begin{itemize} \item We point out the inherent limitations of all-to-all attention and present a novel all-to-key attention mechanism for effective and efficient arbitrary style transfer. \item We propose distributed attention to improve matching error tolerance and progressive attention to ensure semantic correctness, both of which enjoy the stable matching property and save significant computational consumption. \item We conduct extensive experiments to demonstrate the superiority of our approach over state-of-the-art methods in preserving semantic structures and rendering consistent style patterns. \end{itemize}